duttarnab/jans-orm/cloudspanner/docs/multi_value_attribute_design.md

 ### SQL statement examples

-These queries returns ARRAY attributes and uses the in filters
+These queries returns ARRAY attributes and use it in filters

 1. DB with ARRAY data type